How to Transfer Photos from iPhone to Flash Drive

 P.S.
 The second method will save you lots of time and efforts.

-- Easiest Way to Transfer Photos from iPhone to Flash Drive
+- A Free Way to Transfer Photos from iPhone to Flash Drive

 - Fastest Way to Transfer iPhone Photos to USB Memory Stick